Updated June 22, 2022. Originally published Nov. 3, 2020.

 As we all know, the cybersecurity space is complex.
 There are different types of users, systems, applications, platforms and networks.
 CISOs and IT managers are required to consider and address many different use cases, ranging from controlled access to remote access to cross-organizational collaboration.
 Regulatory and compliance requirements also need to be taken into account, as do additional security considerations like MFA, SSO, addressing latency coverage, and more.

 Zero Trust truly is a journey, and for all the reasons just mentioned it is crucial to think ahead when planning that journey.
-CISOs, CIOs and IT Managers need to choose the right technology and provider for their organization’s current and future needs, keeping in mind that times change and agility is key.
-Zero Trust should be implemented by design and as a practice, not as a quick fix.
+CISOs, CIOs and IT managers need to choose the right technology and provider for their organization’s current and future needs, keeping in mind that times change and agility is key.
+Zero Trust should be implemented by design and as a practice, not as a quick fix or alternative to good security hygiene.

 7 Questions to Ask Before Selecting a ZTNA Provider